-For information on how to order these devices refer to Table 25: Ordering information scheme.
+For information on how to order these options refer to Table 24: Ordering information scheme.
 Devices are shipped from the factory with block 0 always valid and the memory content bits, in valid blocks, erased to '1'.

-See Table 2: Product description, for all the devices available in the family.
+Table 2: Product description lists the part numbers and other information for all the devices in the family.